imalexis/ezbiz/README.md

 ### Question

-- Question Precondition: Question is enabled when the precondtion is satified
+- Question Precondition: Question is enabled when the precondition is satified
 - Question
 - Question Response Validator

+#### About General Question
+All instances related to Question utilize the `<GeneralQuestion />` component.

+In design mode: `<GeneralQuestion mode="design" generalFragmentKey={...} />`.
+In response mode: `<GeneralQuestion mode="response" fragmentKey={...} />`.
+Within the GeneralQuestion component, the behavior is determined based on the provided parameters.
+Underlying components, such as ShortTextQuestion, have corresponding versions like DesignModeShortTextQuestion.

 ### Action